mintster/nixmash-spring/README.md

 @ConfigurationProperties(prefix="external")
 public class ApplicationSettings {
 ```
 An example of `external.properties` and `mail.properties` are found in the `/install/samples` folder.
-Update the settings appropriately for your environment.
+Update the property values for your environment.

 ##Installation - Solr##